If a person keeps on truckin’, they press forward despite the difficulties or obstacles that come their way; to be

 The Origin Of “Keep On Truckin'”

-If you’ve driven before, chances are you have seen 18-wheelers driving around on the road.
-They are a common sight to see and are hard to miss because of their large size.
-Oftentimes, these massive trucks are carrying cargo from one destination to another.
+If you’ve driven before, you have probably seen those big 18-wheelers driving around on the road.
+Their large size makes them hard to miss.
+Oftentimes, these giant trucks are carrying cargo from one destination to another.
 These deliveries are made even in harsh weather conditions like rain or snow.
-Why am I telling you this?
-Well, the point is that these trucks are constantly pressing towards their destinations so they can complete those deliveries!
-You might say they are known for being persistent.
-Thus it seems keep on truckin’ became a metaphor that originated from a truck’s persistence, and now this metaphor is applied to people who act like a truck—they keep on going and going.
+The point?
+These trucks are constantly pressing towards their destinations; they are persistent.
+In other words, they keep going, they keep at it.
+Thus it seems keep on truckin’ became a metaphor that originated from a truck’s persistence, and now this metaphor is applied to people who act similarly.

 So how old is this phrase?
 It was used in a 1936 song called “Truckin’ My Blues Away” by Blind Boy Fuller.
 According to Wikipedia, the phrase originated from this song.
-As for it’s earliest appearance in print, the earliest I’ve found it is from an Australian newspaper called The Herald, published in 1938:
+As for its oldest appearance in print, the earliest I’ve found it is from an Australian newspaper called The Herald, published in 1938:

 Here is an example sentence:

 - I didn’t get much sleep last night and I have work in an hour.
 Definitely not an ideal start to the day, but I’ll keep on truckin’ despite my lack of energy.